Population Structures and Fertility

 BasePopulation is the standard way

 to create an initial population.
-It loads a population structure from the data
+It loads a population structure and samples

-artifact and samples simulants whose age, sex, and location distributions match
+simulants whose age, sex, and location distributions match the source data.

-BasePopulation and its sub-components load the following keys from the
+BasePopulation and its sub-components use the following data.
+The examples

 population_structure,